Antonio Mancini Biography | Oil Paintings

 11-14-1852 Rome, ITA – 12-28-1930 Rome, ITABack to Artist IndexView Artists Paintings

-At the age of twelve, Antonio Mancini was admitted to the Institute of Fine Arts in Naples.
-Mancini developed quickly under their guidance, and in 1872, he exhibited two paintings at the Paris Salon.
-Antonio Mancini worked at the forefront of the Verismo movement, an indigenous Italian response to 19th-century Realist aesthetics.
-His usual subjects included children of the poor, juvenile circus performers, and musicians he observed in the streets of Naples.
-His portrait of a young acrobat in Il Saltimbanco (1877–78) exquisitely captures the fragility of the boy whose impoverished childhood is spent entertaining pedestrian crowds.
+Antonio Mancini (the Artist) was twelve years old when he was admitted to the Institute of Fine Arts in Naples, and his talent developed quickly at the school under Domenico Morelli, and Filippo Palizzi.
+In 1872, at the age of twenty, he exhibited two paintings at the Paris Salon.
+Antonio Mancini worked at the forefront of the Verismo Movement, a home grown Italian response to nineteenth-century Realist Aesthetics.
+His subjects mainly included poor children, young circus performers, and musicians he found in the streets of Naples.
+His portrait of a young acrobat in Il Saltimbanco captures the fragility of the boy whose lost childhood is spent entertaining crowds in the street.

 In 1881, Antonio Mancini suffered a disabling mental illness.
 He settled in Rome in 1883 for twenty years, then moved to Frascati where he lived until 1918.
 During this period of Mancini's life, he was often destitute and relied on the help of friends and art buyers to survive.
+He was in a way rescued from his poverty, which was to some extent caused by naivety, by Sargent, who introduced him to English society patrons who paid to have his extraordinary style applied to their portraits.
 After the First World War, his living situation stabilized and he achieved a new level of serenity in his work.

-The first exhibition in the U.S. devoted exclusively to Mancini's work was at the Philadelphia Museum of Art, October, 2007 - January, 2008.
-The Philadelphia Art Museum holds fifteen oil paintings and three pastels by Antonio Mancini that were a gift of New York art dealer.
+The first exhibition in the U.S. devoted exclusively to Mancini's work was at the Philadelphia Museum of Art in 2007.
+The Philadelphia Art Museum has fifteen oil paintings by Antonio Mancini that were a gift to the museum by a New York art dealer.

 Art Movement: Academic